 In the 1940's, Hannibal King was a private investigator making a decent living.
 He was hired to investigate an industrial espionage case.
 While investigating the factory in question, Hannibal King was killed when Deacon Frost killed everyone there.
 King awoke on a slab in the morgue three days later, finding himself one of the undead.
 Horrified with what he had become, King swore not to consummate his curse by feeding on another human.
 Hannibal lived on blood from blood banks, corpses, and animals.
 King chose not to use his vampire powers, as he felt that he lost a part of himself with each use.
-King remained a private investigator, working only at night, and specializing in occult cases, until he and Blade finally found Deacon Frost and destroyed him together.

 Hannibal King was created by Marv Wolfman and Gene Colan and first appeared in Tomb of Dracula issue 25 (1974).

 King was looking for Deacon Frost between cases when he crossed paths with Blade.
 They both tracked Frost to an apartment but only found the dead body he left behind.
 At first, Blade wanted to slay King like any other vamp, but King was able to convince Blade that he had never fed on or turned a fellow human.
 So, they combined their resources.

 They ran down multiple leads of King’s, but Blade grew impatient.
 Instead of King’s quiet approach, Blade decided to kick in the door only to come face to face with his vampire doppelganger.
 Blade tried to fight his clone but lost when he was absorbed into the doppelganger, leaving King alone with it.
 King was no match for it, so after some struggling, King made his escape through a window.